 We do offer a discount to those who sign up early, since early sign-ups allow us to plan better and lower the overall costs of the race.
 Similarly, we include an additional charge for those who sign up late, since the accomodation of race entries in the last two weeks before a race increases the per-runner cost.

 The other exception for discounts is for those who volunteer at one race and then partipate at a later one.
 Those volunteers receive a discounted (and sometimes free) race entry.

 Bibs can be picked up at the race start on race day.
-We will also have pre-race bib pick-up at Forward Motion Sports on October 2nd (10-7) and October 3rd (10-5).
+For all registered by midnight on Sunday (September 28), we will also have pre-race bib pick-up at Forward Motion Sports on October 2nd (10-7) and October 3rd (10-5).

 Yes, there will be a sweat-check area and these will be checked in and watched over by a volunteer.
 Bags for storing your sweats will be available if you do not bring your own.
 Please do not leave valuables in your sweat bags -- we cannot be responsible for these items.

 The Half Marathon has a 4.5 hour time limit.
 Walkers/Hikers needing more time will have the option of starting 1 hour early but must be able to follow the course using only a map since course marshalls may not be on the course yet.
 Those starting early will also be ineligible for age-group or overall awards.

 The half marathon runners must reach the 3rd aid station (mile 9.36) by 11:45 am.